Message from class teacher

 Checkout our class photo gallery.

-In our Maths lessons this year we will be concentrating on the following topics:
+In our Maths lessons this term we will be concentrating on the following topics:

 During the Summer term, Y6 children will consolidate and build upon their mathematical knowledge and understanding, ensuring as smooth as possible transition from Primary to Secondary education.

-In our English lessons this year, we will be concentrating on the following topics:
+In our English lessons this term we will be concentrating on the following topics:

 During the Autumn term, the class novel will be ‘Waiting for Anya’ by Michael Morpurgo, which links to the WW2 history topic.
 The children will study genre of texts, spoken language techniques, group discussion and interaction, understanding, interpreting,engaging with and responding to texts.
 In writing, they will use different narrative techniques to engage and entertain the reader, select words and language drawing on their knowledge of literacy features and formal and informal writing.
 They will organise texts coherently using paragraphs to achieve pace and emphasis.
 Sentence structure, grammar, spelling, handwriting and punctuation will also be studied.
 Non-fiction writing and reading will be diary writing, persuasion, recount, instructions and explanation.
 WOW writing will be every Thursday morning.